GÖKÇE GEREKLİ YILMAZ

 2009 Master Thesis, Land Art on the border between Topology and Atopology' and Thesis Project, 'Nonlocalizable Displaced Mirrors'

 2009 Started to work for Gardensa Landscape and Gardening

 2010 Book publication by VDM Verlag, 'Land Art on the Border Between Topology and Atopology: A particular involvement in the issues of art and philosophy

 2011 Started to work for DS Landscape

 2017 Started to work for Gillespies, Oxford/ UK

-She currently holds a position of a principal landscape architect at Gillespies, an award-winning landscape architecture and urban design practice in UK.
+She currently holds a position of an associate landscape architect at Gillespies, an award-winning landscape architecture and urban design practice in UK.
 Since joining the practice, she has been instrumental in delivering strong and engaging conceptual narratives for a number of high-profile projects in the UK, Russia and the Middle East.